President and CEO, Ilitch Holdings, Inc.

-Christopher serves as chairman of Ilitch Charities, a nonprofit organization with a focus on human services, community development, education and recreation.
-In addition, he is involved in a number of business and civic groups that help improve and promote Detroit and the region.
-He serves on the board and executive committee for Business Leaders for Michigan and the Downtown Detroit Partnership.
+Christopher also serves as chairman of Ilitch Charities, a nonprofit organization that promotes charitable purposes aimed at developing communities and enhancing lives.
+In addition, he is involved in various business and civic groups that help improve and promote Detroit and the region.
+He serves on the board, executive committee and nominating committee for Business Leaders for Michigan as well as the board and executive committee for the Downtown Detroit Partnership.
 He is also a member of the board of directors for the Detroit Economic Club.

 Christopher has served on host/hospitality committees for several large-scale sporting events in Detroit, including the 2010 NCAA Men's Frozen Four Hockey Championship (co-chair), the 2009 NCAA Final Four Men's Basketball Tournament, Super Bowl XL and the 2005 Major League Baseball All-Star game (chair).